Olympus E-M5 II vs Sony RX100 VII

 - Easier device pairing: Supports NFC for fast wireless image transfer over short distances.

 - Easier wireless transfer: Supports Bluetooth for image sharing without cables.

 - More modern: Reflects 4 years and 5 months of technical progress since the E-M5 II launch.

-If the count of relative strengths (bullet points above) is taken as a measure, the E-M5 II comes out slightly ahead of the RX100 VII (12 : 11 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the E-M5 II is the clear winner of the match-up (15 : 11 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.